Starting a successful dropshipping business is no easy task, and for those in Africa who…

 Additionally, the dashboard provides access to reports on key metrics such as abandoned checkout rates, customer acquisition costs, average product price, and more.

-Merchants can use the dashboard to manage their inventory levels by seeing how much stock they have in their store at any time.
+Merchants can use the dashboard to manage their inventory levels.
+They can see how much stock they have in their store at any time.

 Go to the dashboard on your Shopify store.
-It is advisable to play around with the buttons available to explore the options in your store.
-Exploring the functions of this button will endear you to the interface.
+Play around with the buttons available to explore the options in your store.
+Exploring the functions of this button will help you become familiar with the interface.

-It’s a simple step after getting accustomed to the function of the buttons.
-You will see that making settings and modifications will come easily because you are already familiar with the functions of the buttons.
+It’s a simple step after getting accustomed to the buttons’ functions.
+You will see that making settings and modifications will come quickly because you are already familiar with their functions.

 Now, let’s start navigating the user dashboard.
 Begin by clicking the top right-hand corner of your dashboard; you will see that it has the name of your Shopify store, and you will also find the type of niche you chose to sell at that corner.